-Seven Months Program
+Nine Months Program

 Room: Rectory Room 5

-Class time: Every Sunday from 9:20 am to 12:00 pm (9:30am Mass Included)
+Class time: Every Sunday from 10:45am to 12:15 pm This class participates in the 9:30am Mass

-Starting Date Sunday September 10, 2023
+Starting Date Sunday September 8, 2024

-Tuition: $50.00
+Tuition: $75.00

-Ages: 21 years old or over
+Ages: 18 years old or over

-WHAT IS R.C.I.A.?
+WHAT IS O.C.I.A.?

-The Rite of Christian Initiation of Adults is a restoration of an ancient process for incorporating unbaptized persons into Jesus Christ through the sacraments of Baptism, Confirmation, and Eucharist.
+The Order of Christian Initiation of Adults is a restoration of an ancient process for incorporating unbaptized persons into Jesus Christ through the sacraments of Baptism, Confirmation, and Eucharist.
 It was restored to highlight the fact that the newly baptized are received into a community of faith, which is challenged to realize that they too have become different because of this new life in the community.
 This process is for those who are looking into becoming Catholic or for those who are interested in learning more about what the Church teaches.
 Candidates are gradually introduced to aspects of Catholic beliefs and practices.
 There are also many opportunities to ask all of the lingering questions that you may have along the way.
 Listed below are the steps in the process:

-Non Baptize
+Non Baptized

-• Birth certificate
+Birth certificate

-• Medical Form
+Medical Form

 First Communion and/or Confirmation for Adults:

-• Birth certificate
+Birth certificate

-• Baptism Certificate
+Baptism Certificate

-• Medical Form
+Medical Form

-Tuition Fee $50
+Tuition Fee $75

-$10.00 Drop fee on and after August 15, 2023.
+$10.00 Drop fee on and after August 23, 2024.

 RETREAT